 Why Do Rabbits Have Overgrown Teeth?

-Owners of herbivores and other exotic pets with hypsodontal teeth must be aware of the possible complications regarding their pet's teeth.
+Owners of herbivores and other exotic pets with hypsodont teeth must be aware of the possible complications regarding their pets' teeth.
 Without the proper attention, overgrown teeth can cause serious trauma, anorexia (lack of appetite), and even death from the inability to chew and swallow.

-- The first is by using regular dog nail clippers to cut the tooth like you would a toenail.
-This method is not the preferred way to trim teeth.
-There is a high risk of cracking or splitting the tooth because of the force needed to use the clippers.
-This method can cause pain if the tooth is split up to the nerve or is trimmed too short.
+- The first involves using regular dog nail clippers to cut the teeth as you would cut toenails, although this method isn't the preferred way to trim teeth.
+There's a high risk of cracking or splitting the tooth because of the force needed to use the clippers.
+This method can cause pain if the tooth splits up to the nerve or is trimmed too short.

-- The second method used to trim rabbit incisors is by using a handheld rotary tool, like the Dremel, or a dental bur to slice the excess tooth off.
-This method does require a bit more skill and sometimes requires anesthesia or sedation to hold a pet still, but can be easily performed by a trained person at your veterinarian's office.
-This method causes no trauma to the tooth or nerve when cut.
-The only concerns are for trauma to the gums or lips if the cutting tool accidentally grazes them, or if the tooth is trimmed too short.
-Many exotic pet hospitals will perform these tooth trims inexpensively but your rabbit may need to be sedated to have it performed safely and properly.
+- The second requires using a handheld rotary tool, like a Dremel or a dental bur, to slice the excess tooth off.
+This method requires more skill and sometimes requires anesthesia or sedation to keep a pet still, but can be easily performed by a trained person at your veterinarian's office.
+This method causes no trauma to the tooth or nerve.
+The only concerns are possible trauma to the gums or lips if the cutting tool accidentally grazes them or if a tooth is trimmed too short.
+Many exotics pet hospitals perform tooth trims inexpensively, but your rabbit may need to be sedated to have the procedure performed safely and properly.

 In extreme cases, surgery may be necessary to correct or even remove the rabbit's overgrown teeth.
-This procedure can be expensive and can require your rabbit to remain at the vet's office for a few days.
-Speak with your vet so you fully understand the risks and options for surgery.
+This procedure may be expensive and may also require your rabbit to remain at the vet's office for a few days.
+Speak with your vet so you can fully understand the risks and options for surgery.

-Trimming rabbit molars can be more difficult than trimming their incisors.
-Molars are not as easily identified as being overgrown, so it often is detected during a veterinary exam.
-After the veterinarian confirms that the molars are too long, your rabbit will need to be sedated in order to have its teeth cut down.
+Trimming rabbit molars is more difficult than trimming their incisors.
+Molars are not as easily identified as being overgrown, so this issue is often detected during a veterinary exam.
+After the veterinarian confirms that the molars are too long, your rabbit will have to be sedated to have its teeth cut down.
 A dental bur or a special tooth file is used to grind them down.
-Dental radiographs (X-rays) may be recommended to see if the overgrown teeth require extraction in case they are diseased.
+Dental radiographs (X-rays) may be recommended to see if the overgrown teeth are diseased and require extraction.